-- You are homeless - we can only help you if you have no home, are about to lose your home or your safety is at risk if you stay in your present home
+- you are homeless - we can only help you if you have no home, are about to lose your home or your safety is at risk if you stay in your present home

-- You are in priority need - we can only help you if:
+- you are in priority need - we can only help you if:

-- you are vulnerable because of your age, mental illness, disability or are fleeing domestic violence or
+- you are vulnerable because of your age, mental illness, disability or are fleeing domestic violence

-- you have dependent children in full time education or
+- you have dependent children in full time education

-- you are pregnant or
+- you are pregnant

-- We will also assess if you have made yourself intentionally homeless - if you were evicted from your home because of a breach of tenancy (deliberately not paying the rent, causing a nuisance or damaging your property) or you left home voluntarily it is unlikely that we will be able to help you
+- we will also assess if you have made yourself intentionally homeless - if you were evicted from your home because of a breach of tenancy (deliberately not paying the rent, causing a nuisance or damaging your property) or you left home voluntarily it is unlikely that we will be able to help you

 Because of the severe shortage of housing available to us, we are only able to help homeless households who meet these legal criteria.
-If we cannot provide accommodation we will offer you advice and assistance on your other housing options.
+If you aren't a UK citizen or you have lived abroad, you may not qualify for accommodation.

-- You must be resident in the borough and able to provide proof of this
+- you must be resident in the borough and able to provide proof of this

-- You should be homeless or threatened with homelessness
+- you should be homeless or threatened with homelessness

 Priority will be given to households who have a priority need for housing under the homeless legislation.

 We can offer additional help to vulnerable people who find themselves homeless or threatened with homelessness.
 The resettlement service is available to help single people who may have:

-- Mental health problems
+- mental health problems

-- Physical or learning difficulties
+- physical or learning difficulties

-- Are leaving prison or remand
+- are leaving prison or remand

-- Are recovering from drug or alcohol problems
+- are recovering from drug or alcohol problems

 If you are a single person with a local connection to the Bracknell Forest area, the resettlement service may be able to offer you practical help with:

-- Applying to the BFC My Choice housing register
+- applying to the BFC My Choice housing register

-- Contacting local landlords and letting agents
+- contacting local landlords and letting agents

-- Finding accommodation
+- finding accommodation

-- Helping with housing and other benefits
+- helping with housing and other benefits

-- Help with applying for crisis loans
+- help with applying for financial assistance

-- Exploring options for financial assistance such as trade charities
+- exploring options for financial assistance such as trade charities